asjadnaqvi/stata-schemepack/README.md

 or use your own dataset!

 Please report errors or bugs or suggestions to improve the schemes.
+Several new schemes coming soon!

 ### Change log
 * 16 April 2021: Very minor fixes to some colors.
 Histograms fixed and added to the graphs.
 Following schemes added: **brbg**, **piyg**, **ptol**, **jet**, **w3d**